-In relation to information security management AIG Life Limited has been ISO27001 certified since 2012 at the 2005 version of the standard and has achieved the 2013 (and most recent) version of the ISO 27001 standard.
+In relation to information security management, AIG Life Limited has been ISO27001 certified since 2012 (initially at the 2005 version of the standard and at the 2013 and most recent version since 2015).
+In addition, the company achieved the Cyber Essentials Plus certification during 2018.